drotek/BMP280/README.md

 Use the image below to wire your card for Hardware SPI.
 [![BMP280 breakout board](http://www.drotek.com/ftp/photo/drotek%20bmp280%20SPI%20hard.jpg)

-For arduino Méga 2560 you need to change the numbers of outputs like this:

-			#define BMP_SCK 52
-			#define BMP_MISO 50
-			#define BMP_MOSI 51
-			#define BMP_CS 53

 Use the image below to wire your card for Software SPI.
 [![BMP280 breakout board](http://www.drotek.com/ftp/photo/drotek%20bmp280%20SPI%20soft.jpg)

-In this case you need to change the numbers of outputs according to your wiring.

 Repository Contents
 -------------------